 Between 1976 and 1987, Guest was the Geneva-based correspondent for the London Guardian and International Herald Tribune.
 He is the author of such books as: The UNCHR at 40: Refugee Protection at the Crossroad; Behind the Disappearances: Argentina’s Dirty War Against Human Rights and the United Nations; Honduras, a Crisis on the Border; and On Trial: The United Nations, War Crimes, and the Former Yugoslavia.

 Guest has been the presenter of several BBC documentaries.
 In 1992 he served as a spokesperson for the United Nations High Commissioner of Refugees (UNHCR) operation in Cambodia, and two years later as spokesman for the UN humanitarian operation in Haiti.
 In 1996-97, he was a senior fellow at the U.S. Institute of Peace.
 From 1997-2000, he conducted several evaluation missions to Rwanda and Bosnia for USAID and UNHCR.
-He is currently an adjunct professor of courses in human rights and international affairs at Georgetown's School of Foreign Service.
+He currently coordinates the Human Rights Forum partnership between the Institute for the Study of International Migration and the Advocacy Project.
+Moreover, he is an adjunct professor in Georgetown University’s Master of Science in Foreign Service program.